Interstate High Speed Rail Progress

 Accelerate Construction Of Priority Projects

-The California-Las Vegas, Northeast, Midwest, Texas and Southeast have HSR projects either underway or shovel-ready.
-By jointly designating them as Priority Projects, the President and Congress can complete them faster and cheaper.
 Even in the state most famous for auto culture, Californians voted for a VHSR project with a $9.9 billion bond measure in 2008.
-In 2010, Obama also committed $4 billion in federal funding to California HSR and improve three Amtrak California routes that will also feed California HSR more patrons.
+In 2010, Obama also committed $4 billion in federal funding to California HSR and improve three Amtrak California routes that will feed patrons to California HSR.
+Despite the naysayers, the first 112 miles of HSR construction in California Central Valley are near completion.

 Observing California HSR progress, a private company called XpressWest, using $1.5 billion from Las Vegas builders and casino interests for a project approved by Nevada DOT, has acquired political backing from Republican and Democratic Nevada Senators and federal approval to build HSR from Las Vegas to Victorville, California.
 The project is now focused on meeting federal Buy America Requirements to receive a $5.5 billion federal loan needed to complete the $7 billion project.